If you’re new to knitting, this list is for you. It’s a collection of tips for beginner knitters that will help you up your game quickly.

 2) Learn your basic stitches

 It takes practice to learn how to hold your yarn and needles, and how to make the basic stitches.
 You can find instructions for doing this in any good knitting book or online.
-Annie’s offers some online knitting classes, as does Udemy.
+Annie’s offers some video knitting classes, as does Udemy.

 While practicing, focus on making your stitches even.
 Gauge swatches (more on these later) are great practice because you’ll see how to make your stitches the right size for every project.